 Next, your solicitor will draft your Will based on your requirements.
 Once complete, this will be sent to you for you to review in case any amendments are needed.
 If no changes are necessary, your solicitor will prepare a final version of the Will.

-You will then be required to attend a final appointment with your Wills solicitor in order to sign the document.
-This will involve the attendance of witnesses, who we will arrange, signing the Will after you as a final validation of the document.
+You will then, normally, be required to attend a final appointment with your Wills solicitor in order to sign the document.
 You will then be given a copy of your Will, and our solicitors will safeguard the original within a secure storage facility in our office.
 Your Will is now legal and valid, and will ensure that your chosen beneficiaries will inherit from your estate.

 It is a common misconception that if you die without leaving a will, your spouse or civil partner will routinely receive your entire estate.
 However, this is not always the case and, depending on the circumstances, those that you care about may find that they do not receive the assets you intended for them to have.
 This is because the laws of Intestacy dictate how an estate is divided when a will has not been made.

-According to the laws of intestacy, if a person dies without a valid Will, the first £250,000 from their estate is automatically given to their spouse or civil partner.
-Where a couple are not married or in a civil partnership, the closest living relative of the deceased will inherit the first £250,000.
-After this the estate is distributed in accordance with rules dependent upon whether or not you have left children.
+According to the laws of intestacy, if a person dies without a valid Will, the first £270,000 from their estate is automatically given to their spouse or civil partner..
+After this, the estate is distributed in accordance with rules dependent upon whether or not you have left children.